A Lammas Ritual Guide for Modern Witches

-Altar practices are the bread and butter of a ritual.
-Find a space where you can feel safe, relaxed and open.
+Find a space where you can feel safe, relaxed, and open.
 Maybe it’s a simple side table by the window.
 It doesn’t need to be complicated.
-Fill it with symbols and objects that represent abundance for you.
+Fill your space with symbols and objects that represent abundance to you.
 Local, blooming flowers would be a lovely addition, as well as some decorative bits of wheat or corn.
-If you can get them from a more organic source, like a farmer’s market or from the wild, they’ll have a bit more magick in them for you.
+If you can get them from a more organic source, like a farmer’s market or from the wild, they’ll have a bit more magick.
 But store-bought items will always do.
 It’s all about the intention you put behind them.
-Colors of yellow, red, brown and green are traditional of harvest festivals like Lammas.
+Colors of yellow, red, brown, and green are traditional for harvest festivals like Lammas.

-I found these super simple apple candle holders that would be a nice, handcrafted addition to any alter space.
+I also found these super simple apple candle holders that would be a great addition to any altar space.

 Have a potluck dinner with friends

 Enjoy your community and reap the rewards of the harvest season together!
 Pagan celebrations don’t always have to be super secluded and private.
 We love a good party just as much as anyone else!